danielschudel/NCSSM-ICD/index.md

 ## Masses for 2021/2022

 If you are interested in a ride to Mass, use an active link below to sign up.
 We will then plan to meet in Bryan Lobby at 9:00.
+I have pictures of each driver at the bottom of this page to help yo recognize us.

 |First Weekend      |Second Weekend |Third Weekend            |Fourth Weekend  |Holy Days/Other         |
 |------------------:|--------------:|------------------------:|---------------:|-----------------------:|